-This feature provides continuous automatic backup of important data.
-The normal case is to have two identical drives with a single unit on each.
+The intent of this feature is to provide a continuous automatic backup of important data.
+The normal case would be to have two identical drives with a single unit on each.
 The primary unit must be of identical size to the shadow.
-Once the primary/shadow pair has been defined, the shadow unit will become invisible to the host.
+Once the primary/shadow pair has been defined, then the shadow unit will become invisible to the host.
 All writes directed to the primary will also be written to the shadow.
 If a read is directed to the primary, the controller will attempt to redirect that read to whichever drive of the pair has its heads positioned closest to the requested data.

-This feature only offers protection against the primary unit failing.
+This feature will only offer protection against the primary unit failing.
 It cannot protect, as a normal backup can, against a rogue program which writes garbage on the disk.
-The garbage will simply be copied onto the shadow unit as well.
+The garbage will simply be copied onto the shadow unit as well duplicating the garbage.
 It is advisable, although not mandatory, that the shadow unit is on a different drive to the primary if the maximum protection is to be gained.

-Data can be recovered from the shadow if the primary fails by running WOMBAT.
-Disable the shadow unit with the "Reset shadow units" option of the Shadow Options Menu.
+If the primary does fail, then you will want to recover the data from the shadow.
+To do this WOMBAT must be run.
+First, disable the shadow unit with the "Reset shadow units" option of the Shadow Options Menu.
 Then (optionally) change the unit numbers of the two units with the "Change unit number" option of the Disk Structure Menu.
-Once the data has been recovered the primary unit can be serviced and re-installed in the system.
+Once the data has been recovered, the primary unit can be serviced and re-installed in the system.

-3.12 Compute Sectors Per Track
+3.12 Computing Sectors Per Track

 To compute the number of sectors per track first determine the number of bytes per track from the drive manual.
 Divide this figure by the number of bytes per sector.
-The controller requires at least 595 bytes per sector.
-The drive switches should be set to provide the appropriate number of sectors per track.
-In some cases this will result in a short sector at the end of the track.
-If the drive has a short sector WOM-BAT must be told when structuring the disk.
+You determine the number of bytes per sector by the following calculation: